jsz0/resume/README.md

 # Jeff Szarka

-jeffszarka@gmail.com

-*Senior DevOps Engineer, Site Reliability Engineer, Infrastructure Engineer*.
+AWS DevOps Engineer / SRE Engineer / Cloud Engineer / Network Engineer

 ## Profile

+Seeking positions including *DevOps Engineer, SRE Engineer, Cloud Engineer, Infrastructure Engineer*.

-Experience as a Network Engineer and Linux Systems Engineer allows me to work comfortably at all layers of the OSI model.
+Experience as both a Network Engineer and Linux Systems Engineer allows me to work comfortably at all layers of the OSI model.

-Highly experienced designing, implementing and supporting solutions utilizing open source software
+Highly experienced designing, implementing and supporting solutions using open source software.

-In previous roles I have been responsible for the mission criticail infastructure of services with 100k+ users.
+In previous roles I have been responsible for the mission critical infrastructure of services with 100k+ users

-Previous work experience in the Intrnet service provider and video game industries.

-Capable of working in demanding environments and handling emergency situations with grace.

 ## Featured Technical Skills